integralfx/MemTestHelper/DDR4 OC Guide.md

   * [Here](https://www.overclock.net/threads/memory-testing-with-testmem5-tm5-with-custom-configs.1751608/) is a link to TM5 pre-packaged with many configs.
   * [LMHz Universal 2 config](https://www.hardwareluxx.de/community/threads/ryzen-ram-oc-m%C3%B6gliche-limitierungen.1216557/page-159#post-27506598)
   * If you experience issues with all threads crashing upon launch with the extreme config it might help to edit the row "Testing Window Size (Mb)=1408".
 Replace the window size with your total RAM (minus some margin for Windows) divided by your processors available threads (e.g. 12800/16 = 800 MB per thread).
-* [OCCT](https://www.ocbase.com/) with the dedicated memory test using either SSE or AVX-instructions.
+* [OCCT](https://www.ocbase.com/) with the dedicated memory test using either SSE or AVX instructions.
   * Note that AVX and SSE can vary in error detection speed.
 On Intel-based systems, SSE appears better for testing IMC voltages while AVX appears better for DRAM voltage.
   * The Large AVX2 CPU test is a great stability test for your CPU and RAM at the same time.
 The more you tune your ram the harder it'll be to stable in this test.
 ### Alternatives